Bozeman, MT/Yellowstone National Park

 Physical Fitness Requirement: Field trips will require walking distances of up to 4 miles with moderate slopes and will involve being in the field for the majority of the day.
 Weather may vary!

-Transportation will be provided by the MSU motor pool (vans) - no personal vehicles permitted (no exceptions).
+Transportation will be provided by MSU (vans) - no personal vehicles permitted (no exceptions).

 Students are expected to provide the following minimum equipment for their camping needs: